aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/taints/configuring-taints.md

 ```

 A few things to point out:
-1. EKS automatically adds certain labels to allow for easier filtering.
-We have used the `eks.amazonaws.com/nodegroup` label to filter out all nodes that are part of the node group we are interested in.
-While certain labels are provided out-of-the-box with EKS, we also allow operators to configure their own set of labels at the node group level.
+1. EKS automatically adds certain labels to allow for easier filtering, including labels for the OS type, managed node group name, instance type and others.
+While certain labels are provided out-of-the-box with EKS, AWS allows operators to configure their own set of custom labels at the managed node group level.
 This ensures that every node within a node group will have consistent labels.
-2. There are no taints configured for the explored node, showcased by the `Taints: <none>` stanza.
+2. Currently, there are no taints configured for the explored node, showcased by the `Taints: <none>` stanza.

 ## Configuring taints for Managed Node Groups (MNGs)

 While it's easy to taint nodes using the `kubectl` CLI as described [here](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#concepts), an administrator will have to make this change every time the underlying node group scales up or down.
 To overcome this challange, AWS supports adding both `labels` and `taints` to managed node groups, ensuring every node within the MNG will have the asociated labels and taints configured automatically.

-In the next few sections, will explore how to add taints to the preconfigured managed node group.
+In the next few sections, will explore how to add taints to our preconfigured managed node group `$EKS_TAINTED_MNG_NAME`.

 Let's start by adding a `taint` to our managed node group using the following `aws` cli command: